japrada/TestChallenge/TestChallenge Application.md

 ![Question with "desordenar_opciones" set to "false"](screenshots/Chapter_5_image_1.png)

-## 6. Is authentication required to log into the application?
+## 7. Is authentication required to log into the application?

 No, the application doesn’t manage users and password credentials, and it is not integrated with an IdP (Identity Provider) or another authentication system.
 Users log into the application using an alias/nickname that must be unique among the group of users that are connected to the same server.

 ![User registration window dialog](screenshots/Chapter_6_image_1.png)

-## 7. Is authentication required to log into the application?
+## 8. Is authentication required to log into the application?

 If you log into the application with a username’s nickname/alias that is already registered, you’ll get this error message:

 ![User registration window dialog: duplicated nickname](screenshots/Chapter_7_image_1.png)

-## 8. Is it possible to upload new questions to the server?
+## 9. Is it possible to upload new questions to the server?

 Yes, a functionality has been implemented to enable users to upload new questions to the server together with the multimedia file (image or audio) that is specified in the JSON definition file.